-Fail2ban is a great, wonderful service that is primarily used to stop brute-forcers from accessing your system.
-Fail2ban works great at deterring your basic attackers away by blocking them when it determines an attack may be happening.
-We will be performing steps below as the root user.
+Fail2ban is an excellent service primarily used to stop brute-forcers from accessing your system.
+Fail2ban works great at deterring your primary attackers away by blocking them when it determines an attack may be happening.
+We will be performing the steps below as the root user.
 You will need to sudo if you are using another user.
 For all editing of configuration files, we will be using vi; however, you can use any editor of your choice.
 This installation is performed on an Ubuntu 14.04 64bit Cloud server with IPTables installed per our IPTables guide.
 This guide is also applicable to our Ubuntu 12.04 OS and Debian.

 Install and Use fail2ban in Ubuntu and Debian

 Fail2ban is included in the default Ubuntu and Debian repository.
-All you need to do to install it is run:
+To install, run:

 apt-get install fail2ban

-Once you have installed it, there are only a few changes we need to do to the configuration.
-The best practice when modifying configuration files like this, is always to copy out the original to a backup.
-In this case, you can leave the original alone as fail2ban does work with a duplicate .local file also named jail.
-To do this, simply run:
+Once you have installed it, we need to make only a few changes to the configuration.
+When modifying configuration files like this, the best practice is always to copy out the original to a backup.
+In this case, you can leave the original alone as fail2ban does work with a duplicate .local file is also named jail.
+To do this, run:

 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local